Instructions for operation

 1. Click on the locally cached tasks and perform offline tasks following the normal operational steps.

-4. After the inspection is completed, the records will be saved locally, awaiting a network connection or stable internet access to connect to the server and upload the inspection records.
+3. After the inspection is completed, the records will be saved locally, awaiting a network connection or stable internet access to connect to the server and upload the inspection records.

 From the FactVerse Services platform, business supervisors or managers can view task execution status, make annotations, download task records and equipment statistics records, and make temporary personnel scheduling.

-View, download and annotate check records
+View, download and annotate inspection records

 The check records refer to the detailed information of the inspection and spot check operations and results recorded during the patrol inspection and spot check tasks.
 Business supervisors and managers can view, download, and annotate the status records of patrol inspection and spot check tasks in different scenes.